neuromorphicsystems/custom-llm-document-assistant/README.md

 # custom-llm-document-assistant
 This project implements a document processing and querying system using a custom Language Model (LLM) and semantic search.
 It allows users to load PDF documents, process them into chunks, create embeddings, and then query the processed information using a streamlit-based user interface.

-# Custom LLM Document Assistant

-A document processing and querying system using custom LLM and semantic search.

 ## Overview